bonitasoft/bonita-examples/bonita-loan-request-application/README.md

 ### Interact with the process

 Now we need to execute the process, as a human would do, so that the flow goes forward.
-The interactions depend of the design of our process.
+The interactions depend on the design of our process.
 Let's complete our main application flow:
 ```kotlin
 ...